rust-unofficial/patterns/patterns/creational/fold.md

 expensive.

-Using a reference counted pointer gives the best of both worlds - we can reuse the original data structure and we don't need to clone unchanged nodes.
+Using a reference counted pointer gives the best of both worlds - we can reuse the original data structure, and we don't need to clone unchanged nodes.
 However, they are less ergonomic to use and mean that the data structures cannot be mutable.